The Turkish Muslim Minority of Thrace in Greece

 7. Financial Arrangements

 The minority institutions are fully (like the muftis) or partly (like the minority schools and the foundations or community properties) financed by the state budget.
-In some cases, financial assistance is seen as interference with minority affairs or as a means of control.
+In some cases, financial assistance is seen as interference with the minority affairs or as a means of control.
 This is the case when the Greek authorities compete with the Turkish Ministry of Foreign Affairs over which would finance the restoration of a mosque, for instance.
 The result of control patterns over the minority is reflected in the distribution of salaries, pensions or allowances, often through funds outside the official state budget, to a series of beneficiaries who change over time.
-In some cases, certain people receive this aid from both sources.
+In some cases, certain persons receive this aid from both sources.

 Taxation of the minority foundations is a long-lasting issue which remains unsettled.
 Posed between beneficiary regulations for all religious endowments in Greece, and restrictions based on an overt or covert reciprocity approach, the major vakif committees are in debt to the state treasury (Tsitselikis 2012, 343–48; Verhás 2020, 21), minimizing thus the potential capacity to exploit their financial resources in favor of the minority.